msalemor/app-services-networking/README.md

 ## App Service Overview

-## App Service Networking and Security
+## App Service Networking Features

 - Inbound rules: IP and Service Tags rules that can be applied as inbound rules to the App Service
 - VNET Integration: A feature of App Services that allows it to connect to private services via a backend subnet